ortus-boxlang/boxlang-docs/language/queries.md

     \-Basically any settings in the web based administrator

-You can easily place a `.bxonfig.json` in the web root of your project, and if you start up a CommandBox server on any Boxlang engine, CFConfig will transfer the configuration to the engine's innards:
+You can easily place a `.bxonfig.json` in the web root of your project, and if you start up a CommandBox server on any BoxLang engine, CFConfig will transfer the configuration to the engine's innards:

 {% code title=".bxonfig.json" %}
 ```java